- PDF for offline use

 When a breakpoint has been reached, the Debug tools enable you to get control over the program’s execution.
 The IDE will display four buttons, allowing you to run and step through the code.

-In Xamarin Studio they will look like the following:
+In Visual Studio for Mac they will look like the following:

 - Play/Stop – This will begin/stop executing the code, until the next breakpoint.